BrunoReboul/ram-config-template/docs/known_errors.md

 Default 300 triggers per projects.
 May be upgraded to 500.

+### CPU allocation in function invocation for 'region-zone' per 100 seconds

+Console / API / Functions / Quotas / CPU Allocation in functions invocations.
+Quotas hit during large export processing.
+Not for near realtime processing, Retries handles the errors over the 100 sec window.
+To avoid extra cost due to retry, request a higher quota.

 ## publish2fs logs

 ### `An internal error occurred` on SET document